CARV-ICS-FORTH/frisbee/README.md

 # Why Frisbee ?

-Frisbee is a next generation testbed tool built for exploring, testing, and benchmarking modern applications.
+Frisbee is a next generation platform designed to unify chaos testing and benchmarking recovery.
 We address the key pain points developers and QA engineers face when testing cloud-native applications.

 We make it possible to: